Remetrizing dynamical systems to control distances of points in time: Main result

-\begin{rem} From the condition (i) of the above result it follows that if the space is compact then we need to assume about $\F$ that it is only equicontinuous since any such family will be uniformly equicontinuous and thus finitely equicontinuous. \end{rem}
+\begin{rem} Note that if the space $X$ is compact and a family $\F \subset X^X$ is equicontinuous, then $\F$ is uniformly equicontinuous and hence finitely equicontinuous.
+Thus, under this extra condition of compactness of $X$, the condition (i) of the previous result could be accordingly modified. \end{rem}

-\begin{rem} Observe that limes inferior of a sequence of quasiconcave functions is quasiconcave.
-Thus the first condition (involving constant $c$) of item (iv) of Theorem \ref{glowne_twierdzenie} is equivalent to the statement that limes inferior of a given sequence of moduli of continuity is not a modulus of continuity. \end{rem}
+\begin{rem} Observe that the lower limit of a sequence of quasiconcave functions is quasiconcave.
+Thus the first condition (involving constant $c$) of item (iv) of Theorem \ref{glowne_twierdzenie} is equivalent to the statement that the lower limit of a given sequence of moduli of continuity is not a modulus of continuity. \end{rem}

 Setting $\omega_n(t) = t \log(n+2)$, we obtain from Theorem \ref{glowne_twierdzenie} the results announced in Introduction.